Albert Einstein

 Life in Italy and Switzerland

-In 1895, at the age of 16, Albert Einstein was determined to study electrical engineering in Zürich at the Swiss Federal Polytechnic Institute, Switzerland (German: Eidgenössische Technische Hochschule Zürich or ETH Zurich), since it did not require completed secondary school education, just an entrance exam.
+In 1895, at the age of 16, Albert Einstein was determined to study electrical engineering in Zürich at the Swiss Federal Polytechnic Institute, Switzerland (German: Eidgenössische Technische Hochschule Zürich or ETH Zurich), since it did not require completed secondary school education just an entrance exam.
 He failed the entrance exams but demonstrated exceptional results in mathematics and physics.
-To complete his secondary education and enrich his knowledge, the principal of the Swiss Federal Polytechnic advised Einstein to enter the Argovian Cantonal School in Aarau, Switzerland headed by Jost Winteler.
-During his studies at Aargau Cantonal School from 1895 – 1896, Einstein was hosted by Jost Winteler and his wife, Pauline.
+To complete his secondary education and enrich his knowledge, the principal of the Swiss Federal Polytechnic advised Einstein to enter the Argovian Cantonal School in Aarau, Switzerland, headed by Jost Winteler.
+During his studies at Aargau Cantonal School from 1895 to 1896, Einstein was hosted by Jost Winteler and his wife, Pauline.
 Jost and Pauline had a daughter, Marie Winteler, who was 10 years older than Albert Einstein.
 Marie and Albert liked each other, and the Wintelers did not mind this affection.

-You can't blame gravity for falling in love. – Albert Einstein Click To TweetIn 1896, with his father’s approval Albert Einstein renounced his German citizenship to avoid military service in the German Kingdom of Württemberg.
+In 1896, with his father’s approval, Albert Einstein renounced his German citizenship to avoid military service in the German Kingdom of Württemberg.
 He remained stateless until 1901.
-Only in 1901, Einstein obtained the Swiss citizenship.
+Only in 1901 did Einstein obtain Swiss citizenship.

 Einstein enrolled in the Swiss Federal Polytechnic in Zürich in 1896 to study mathematics and physics.